cilium/cilium/Documentation/cmdref/cilium-agent.md

-      --log-opt map                                Log driver options for cilium (default map[]) --log-system-load                            Enable periodic logging of system load --masquerade                                 Masquerade packets from endpoints leaving the host (default true) --monitor-aggregation string                 Level of monitor aggregation for traces from the datapath (default "None") --monitor-queue-size int                     Size of the event queue when reading monitor events (default 32768) --mtu int                                    Overwrite auto-detected MTU of underlying network
+      --log-opt map                                Log driver options for cilium (default map[]) --log-system-load                            Enable periodic logging of system load --masquerade                                 Masquerade packets from endpoints leaving the host (default true) --metrics strings                            Metrics that should be enabled or disabled from the default metric list. (+metric_foo to enable metric_foo , -metric_bar to disable metric_bar)
+      --monitor-aggregation string                 Level of monitor aggregation for traces from the datapath (default "None") --monitor-queue-size int                     Size of the event queue when reading monitor events (default 32768) --mtu int                                    Overwrite auto-detected MTU of underlying network